flukejones/asusctl/README.md

 ## Implemented

+The list is a bit outdated as many features have been enabled in the Linux kernel with upstream patches and then supported in asusctl suite.

 - [X] System daemon
 - [X] GUI app (includes tray and notifications)
 - [X] Setting/modifying built-in LED modes